LocationMelbourne Zoo, Elliott Avenue, Parkville VIC 3052, Australia

 Construction CompanyLloyd Group

-From the architect.
+Text description provided by the architects.
 The new Lemur exhibit at the Melbourne Zoo, a project undertaken in collaboration with Urban Initiatives (Landscape Architects) and Arterial Design (Interpretive Designers), is an example of Architecture contributing to the delivery of a contemporary Zoo experience.
 The existing Rainforest Trail now has a high impact entry exhibit, where visitors and Lemurs interact in an up close and personal environment.

 Built components such as the Entry Tunnel and Tree House provide bookends to the immersive experience of the walk-through exhibit.
 The Entry Tunnel hints at what lies ahead and heightens anticipation, while the Tree House provides an opportunity for reflection and engagement with the conservation messages of the precinct.